TartuNLP/grammar-worker/README.md

 ### Building new images

-When building the image, the model can be built with different targets.
-BuildKit should be enabled to skip any unused stages of the build.
+The image can be built with and without including models.
+The following build-time arguments can be used to configure the default build:

-Final targets:

-- `worker-base` - the worker code without any models.
-- `worker-model` - a worker with an included model.
-Requires the following build-time argument:
 - `MODEL_IMAGE` - the image name where the model is copied from.
-For example any of the [`grammar-model`](https://ghcr.io/TartuNLP/grammar-model) images.
-By default, uses the `model-cp` stage ( described below).
+By default, uses the `model-dl` stage (described below).

-Intermediate targets:

-- `env` - an intermediate build stage with all packages installed, but no code.
-- `model-cp` - images that only contain model files and configuration.
-The separate stage is used to cache this step and speed up builds because model files can be very large.
-Published at [`grammar-model`](https://ghcr.io/TartuNLP/grammar-model).
-Alternatively, these can be used as init containers to copy models over during startup.
-Requires the following build-time argument:
+- `GEC_CONFIG` - the path to the GEC model config file.
+If specified, will download the model files from HuggingFace and include them in the image.
+Only used if `MODEL_IMAGE` equals `model-dl`.
+- `SPELL_CONFIG` - the path to the spell-checking model config file.
+If specified, will download the model files from HuggingFace and include them in the image.
+Only used if `MODEL_IMAGE` equals `model-dl`.
 - `MODEL_DIR` - the directory where the model files are located.
 By default, uses the `models/` directory.
+Only used if `MODEL_IMAGE` equals `model-cp`.

+Intermediate build targets:

+- `env` - an intermediate build stage with all packages installed, but no code.
+- `model-cp` - an optional stage to copy models from a local directory.
-- `model` - an alias for the model image, the value of `MODEL_IMAGE` or `model-cp` by default.
+- `model` - an alias for the model image, the value of `MODEL_IMAGE` or `model-dl` by default.

+To skip unnecessary stages, BuildKit should be enabled.

 ## Manual / development setup